The U.S. News College Rankings and Your College Search

 What’s the problem with the rankings?

-As critics point out, the ranking method values “wealth, reputation and exclusivity more than economic mobility” and what is best for your child.
+As critics point out, the ranking method values “wealth, reputation and exclusivity more than economic mobility.”
 FairTest described them as a “garbage in, garbage out exercise”.

-For example, one key element is the reputation survey sent to more than “4,000 college presidents, provosts and admission deans” asking them to rate the quality of their peer universities.
-This element counts for 20% of the formula.
-The president of Princeton has decided to not fill out the survey.
-As he points out, he felt utterly unqualified to judge a prominent Southern college he had never visited.
+For example, one key element is the “peer assessment” which counts for a whopping 20% of the formula.
+The peer assessment is sent to college presidents, provosts, and admission deans.
+They are asked to rate the quality of other universities.
+As the president of Princeton pointed out, he felt utterly unqualified to judge a prominent Southern college he had never visited.

-In recent years, U.S. News has attempted to include student outcomes in their formula, but that piece is only 40% of the total.
-The other 60% is highly influenced by money and pure reputation.
+In recent years, U.S. News has attempted to include more student outcomes in their formula.
+However, the ranking continues to place a high value on wealth and reputation.

-This recent blog from Georgia Tech’s Admission Department summed it up nicely.
+This blog from Georgia Tech’s Admission Department summed it up nicely.

 Columbia University made big news as an example of the problem with self-reported data.

-They dropped from number 2 to number 18 because a Columbia math professor exposed serious problems with the numbers that his employer reported to U.S. News.
+In 2022, a Columbia math professor exposed serious problems with the numbers that his employer reported to U.S. News.
 Oddly, U.S. News does not check the data submitted to them.
 They “rely on schools to accurately report their data.”
+Columbia’s ranking was number 2 in 2022 based on these questionable numbers.
+(The 2025 report lists them as number 13.)

 As the professor pointed out, these rankings are troubling because “universities have to report data, but they know they have a strong interest in the data looking favorable, so that’s a conflict of interest.”